Android pod touch

 In the fourth quarter of 2010, Virgin Mobile USA and other prepaid carriers finally added low-end Android phones to their offerings.
 But the monthly recurring costs strongly favor dumbphones at the low end: Virgin's smartphones need a "Beyond Talk" plan, which starts at $35 per month.
 This is over five times the price of the cheapest payLo plan.
-Perhaps that's part of why as of the third quarter of 2011, 60 percent of mobile phones in the United States are still not smartphones.
-The cost of smartphone service is part of why some people continue to carry a separate PDA and dumbphone (or a smartphone with no cellular service and dumbphone) instead of integrating them into one device with a higher monthly bill.
+Perhaps that's part of why as of the third quarter of 2011, 60 percent of mobile phones in the United States were still not smartphones.
+The cost of smartphone service is part of why some people continue to carry a separate PDA and dumbphone (or a smartphone with no SIM and dumbphone) instead of integrating them into one device with a higher monthly bill.
 One self-proclaimed "nerd" even carries three devices: a dumbphone, a smartphone with no SIM, and a mobile hotspot, possibly to allow occasional laptop use or to take advantage of the longer battery life of dumbphones.
-But by 2013, some MVNOs had finally begun to offer cheap plans on which an Android phone can be activated.
+But by 2013, some MVNOs had finally begun to offer cheap plans on which a smartphone can be activated.

 Multitouch game control